deezer/similar_artists_ranking/README.md

 We re-compute the following methods from scratch: Popularity, Popularity-Country, In-Degree, In-Degree by Country, K-NN, K-NN+Popularity, K-NN+In-degree.

 Regarding the DEAL, DropoutNet, STAR-GCN and SVD-DNN methods, we provide representative pre-computed node embedding vectors (that we obtained from models trained on Deezer internal usage data on train artists) in the `embeddings` folder.
-Then, we re-compute scores<sup>[1](#myfootnote1)</sup> obtained from these embedding vectors.
+Then, we re-compute scores<sup>[3](#myfootnote3)</sup> obtained from these embedding vectors.

+Regarding the Standard, Source-Target, and Gravity GAE/VGAE models, we also provide representative pre-computed node embedding vectors in this repository.
+For model training, we used our Tensorflow implementation of these models available [here](https://github.com/deezer/gravity_graph_autoencoders/).
+This implementation builds upon T. Kipf's original [gae](https://github.com/tkipf/gae) repository.

-<sub><sup><a name="footnote1">1</a>: Note: as these methods include _random_ components during training, scores from Table 1 are actually averaged over 20 model trainings with different neural initializations.
+<sub><sup><a name="footnote3">3</a>: Note: as these methods include _random_ components during training, scores from Table 1 are actually averaged over 20 model trainings with different neural initializations.
 Scores obtained from the specific embeddings provided in `embeddings` will therefore slighly deviate from these averages.</sup></sub>

-#### To do list
+#### To do list:

-Standard, Source-Target, and Gravity GAE/VGAE will be added in the repository in the upcoming days.
+- incorporate FastGAE in TF code for faster training

 ## Cite